Skip to main content

 RuleProposalsBuzz

-The 2026 NFL Annual League Meeting begins later this month in Arizona, and there are now two rule proposals that team owners will be able to vote on.
+The 2026 NFL Annual League Meeting begins later this month in Arizona, which means multiple rule proposals have been added to the docket.

-The pair of proposals have been submitted by Pittsburgh and Cleveland, respectively.
+Last week, a pair of other proposals have been submitted by Pittsburgh and Cleveland, respectively.

 The Steelers have proposed keeping a rule that was recently implemented where teams could have a video or phone call with up to five prospective unrestricted free agents during the legal tampering period.